Robust changepoint detection in the variability of multivariate functional data: Introduction

+We continue the study of robust changepoint detection in multivariate functional data by providing a comprehensive changepoint detection procedure which detects changes in the variability of such data.
+In particular, we leverage the recent results of \citet{Ramsay2023b}, who show that a large class of differences in the covariance kernel between samples imply differences in the median of multivariate functional data depth values between samples.
+We call this class of differences ``differences in variability''.
+Motivated by the results of \citet{Ramsay2023b}, we study depth-based ranking methods in the setting of changepoint detection in variability.

+Our contributions are as follows: We introduce a nonparametric, robust procedure for detecting changes in the variability of multivariate functional data.
+We may call this procedure the Functional Kruskal--Wallis Covariance operator changepoint procedure, following the naming convention of \cite{Ramsay2023b}.
+The FKWC changepoint procedure includes a hypothesis test for the presence of at most one changepoint (AMOC), a hypothesis test for the presence of an ``epidemic period'' and an algorithm to estimate the locations of multiple changepoints when the number of changepoints is not known.

+Our main result says that when the ``signal-to-noise'' ratio is bounded below, the estimated changepoints resulting from the FKWC procedure attain the minimax localization rate for detecting general changes in distribution in the univariate setting \citep{Padilla2021} (Theorem~\ref{thm::main-result}).
+We also derive the asymptotic distribution of the proposed test statistics under the null hypothesis for the AMOC and epidemic setting (Theorem~\ref{thm::null}) and, as a simple consequence of our main result, these tests are consistent (Corollary~\ref{cor::ell_known}).
+As a by-product of Theorem~\ref{thm::main-result}, we prove a concentration result for integrated functional depth functions (Lemma~\ref{lem::cb}), which may be of general interest.
+In addition, another by-product of Theorem~\ref{thm::main-result} is an improved rate of convergence for the multivariate changepoint estimator given by \cite{RAMSAY2023}, see Remark \ref{rem::mv_est}.
+A simulation study and a real data analysis are also included, which highlight the robustness of the proposed procedure (see Section~\ref{sec::sim} and Section \ref{sec::DA}).

-The rest of the paper is organised as follows.
-Section \ref{sec::methods} gives the relevant background information on functional data depth functions, the assumed change-point model and our proposed change-point procedures.
-Section \ref{sec::theory} presents our finite sample and asymptotic results.
-Section \ref{sec::sim} contains a simulation study, where we compare our methods to those of \citep{Sharipov2019, Dette2020a, Harris2021}.
+The rest of the paper is organized as follows.
+Section \ref{sec::methods} introduces the assumed changepoint model and outlines the FKWC changepoint procedure.
+Section \ref{sec::theory} presents our main theoretical results.
+Section \ref{sec::sim} presents a simulation study, where we compare the FKWC methods to those of \citep{Sharipov2019, Dette2020a, Harris2021}.
 Section \ref{sec::DA} presents applications of our methods to intraday stock returns and resting state f-MRI scans.
-Technical proofs and additional simulation results can be viewed in Appendix \ref{sec::Proofs} and Appendix \ref{app::sim}, respectively.